|Home English Facebook Donate|

 Overview of LDS position

-The Lord has designated the President of the Church as the only one entitled to receive revelations and directions for the Church as a whole.
+Although individuals may receive personal revelation, the prophet (president of the Church) is the only who can receive revelations to guide and direct the Church.
 He is the man chosen by God to say the things God Himself would say if He were speaking directly to man.
-The modern prophet's words can be found in the General Conference reports or in Church magazines.
+The modern prophets' words can be found in the General Conference reports or in Church magazines.

 Overview of Critics' position

-Although the LDS church claims that president of the Church speaks directly for God himself, there have been numerous instances throughout the history of the Church where the prophet has made incorrect prophesies, or where he has taught things as eternal principles which were later changed or voided.
+Although the Church of Jesus Christ of Latter-day Saints says the prophet (president) of the Church speaks directly for God himself, there have been numerous instances throughout the history of the Church where a prophet made incorrect prophesies, or where he taught things as eternal principles which were later changed or voided.
 For example, many teachings given by the prophet Brigham Young, often in General Conference, are now specifically denied by the LDS church.
 If prophesies can be false, and doctrines given by one prophet can be invalidated by another, what good is a prophet?
 If the prophet is only speaking as a prophet sometimes, and as a man at other times (over the pulpit in General Conference), how is a member of the church to tell the difference?

-Here's a sample of quotes from apostles many decades after Joseph died regarding the seer portion of the prophet's calling:
+Here are quotes from apostles decades after Joseph died regarding the seer portion of the prophet's calling:

-Nor was Apostle Pratt's point taken lightly by others in the Church; several decades later another Apostle, John A. Widtsoe, pointedly explained that if "records appear needing translation, the President of the Church may at any time be called, through revelation, to the special labor of translation."
+In current practice, the word "translator" is omitted, since should records appear needing translation, the President of the Church may at any time be called, through revelation, to the special labor of translation.

-Joseph Smith claimed to translate and bring forth many scriptures using his prophetic abilities as a seer.
-These include the Book of Mormon, Book of Abraham and the inspired version of the Holy Bible.
+Joseph Smith claimed to translate and bring forth many scriptures using his prophetic abilities as a seer and translator.
+Such works include the Book of Mormon, Book of Abraham, the inspired version of the Holy Bible and the Kinderhook Plates.
 Why haven't the prophets that followed Joseph performed any prophetic duties as seer for the church?